Our site www.aggregatessupplier.com (“the Website”) is operated by Ashville Aggregates & Concrete LTD (“the Company”)

 5.4 For products delivered loose in bulk tipper trucks, reasonable efforts will always be made to contact you in order to prevent failed delivery and the return of the product.
 You will incur delivery delay charges if for any reason (other than the default of the Company or its servants or agents) the delivery lorry is on site for longer than 30 minutes.
 Charges are £75 per hour are then made thereafter.

-5.5 The delivery of the Goods is carried out by a third party delivery company.
+5.5 The delivery of the Goods may be carried out by a third party delivery company.
 Therefore, the Company can accept no responsibility or liability for damages to property caused during delivery.
-Should damage occur, all claims should be addressed to the delivering company. (remove?)
+Should damage occur, all claims should be addressed to the delivering company.

 5.6 If you request that the delivery vehicle leaves the public highway to make the delivery, it is your responsibility to make sure that the area is suitable for a heavy goods vehicle (see Delivery Guide).
 We will not be held responsible or liable, to the extent permitted by law, for any damages to property during delivery arising because of unsuitable access.